 In late 2012 and mid 2013, after 42 years as an amateur radio operator, I finally applied for and received my first ARRL DXCC and WAS awards.
 All the contacts were logged from WV4M in ARRL's Logbook of the World!

 I am currently active on SSB, CW and PSK31 on HF with a Buckmaster off-center fed dipole (also known as a Windom antenna), VHF FM with a Diamond vertical and HF/VHF mobile using my 2004 Nissan Frontier pickup truck with Hamsticks or Outbackers for HF and a Diamond mag mount vertical for VHF/UHF.
-I'm also active on D-STAR, mainly Reflector 001C or 030C, sometimes 062C, using a DVAP 70cm hotspot.
-I recently got into DMR as well, using a DV4Mini hotspot and monitor 4639.
+I'm also active on D-STAR, mainly the "mega" reflector 001C or 030C, sometimes 062C, using a DVAP 70cm hotspot.
+I recently got into DMR as well, using an RFShark Open Spot or a DV4Mini hotspot and monitor the North American reflector 4639.
 I have plans to put up a SteppIR vertical for 20-6 meters and eventually a K4KIO hexbeam from my QTH here in Virginia.

 Please QSL via ARRL Logbook of the World.
 I also QSL via eQSL.
 I currently don't QSL using printed QSLs, however, I will do my best to return a home made QSL from my computer printer if you do send me a hard copy QSL.

 I hope to hear you on the air in the near future.
 73 from Nokesville, Virginia, located 28 miles or 45 kilometers southwest of downtown Washington, DC.

 You must be logged in to file a report on this page

 Book Totals: 54 qso's 54 confirmed Get a free logbook at QRZ.COM